 Get help and extra support

-We know that some of our customers need extra support and understand they may have debts to other creditors as well as HMRC.
+We know that you may need extra support and understand you may have debts to other creditors as well as HMRC.

 If you’re struggling to pay HMRC and other creditors you can get free independent debt advice on the MoneyHelper website.